 Angiotensin-converting-enzyme inhibitors (ACE inhibitors for short) are medicines used to treat high blood pressure.
-In people with allergies there is the potential for ACE inhibitors to increase the severity of an acute allergic reaction.
+For people with allergies there is the potential for ACE inhibitors to increase the severity of an acute allergic reaction.
 This is because these medicines block some of the compensatory mechanisms which provide some protection during severe allergic reactions.

 Adrenaline is a naturally occurring hormone released in the human body by the adrenal gland, found at the top of the kidneys.
 It prepares the body to react to danger, increasing the speed and force of heartbeats and thereby the work that can be done by the heart to maintain blood pressure.
 This, most importantly, sustains blood flow to the brain.
 Adrenaline also opens the airways to improve breathing and narrows blood vessels in the skin and intestine so that an increased flow of blood reaches the muscles and allows them to cope with the demands of exercise.
 Adrenaline has been produced synthetically as a drug since 1900.
-It remains the drug of choice administered by intra-muscular injection for treatment of anaphylaxis.
+It remains the drug of choice administered by intra-muscular injection for the treatment of anaphylaxis.

 Allergies are inappropriate or exaggerated reactions of the immune system to substances that, in the majority of people, cause no symptoms.
 The first stage of allergy is sensitisation – where a person is exposed to a food or substance, and their immune system registers it as a potential threat.
 In some of those people, but not all, a future exposure to that food or substance will cause an allergic reaction.